 A commonly-overlooked aspect of food storage is the idea of storing a few luxury items, things that you are used to having and would not like to do without.
 These items might be things like coffee or chocolate or other specialty foods that are part of your routine.
 Having luxury items may not seem to matter much, but don’t underestimate the power of a simple treat in a survival situation.

 It might simply be good for morale, but it could also be a valuable bartering item should things come to that.
 Mostly, having little treats stored can make life in an emergency more liveable.

-Survival Food can be a big purchase.
+Survival Food Storage can be a big purchase.
 Take the time to figure out what food you and your family will eat comfortably.
 An emergency is not the time to try new foods, and it’s also not the time to force your family to eat food they do not like.
 Food should be a comfort in bad situations, not a negative factor adding to the stress.